mlg-/factory_girl_book_club/README.md

 end
 ```

 You can override any of the attributes that your factory sets by passing in an argument to modify that attribute.
 In this example, we're changing the first name, last name, and bio of the factory to suit our needs.
-This lets us still avoid duplicating some of our work in mocking up the data needed to test things that book club members can do, but with custom values when needed.
+This allows us to avoid duplicating some of our work in mocking up the data needed to test things that book club members can do, but with custom values when needed.

 ###Objects with Associations ([Documentation](http://www.rubydoc.info/gems/factory_girl/file/GETTING_STARTED.md#Associations))